MENU

 Low Density Polyethylene is exactly what it sounds like – it is a grade of polyethylene that carries with it a lower density than it’s counterpart, High Density Polyethylene (HDPE).

 PE is created from the polymerization of ethylene which produces very long, straight chains of hydrocarbon monomers.
+Ethylene gas is the key raw material in this process, and polymerization links ethylene molecules (each containing two carbon atoms) into long polymer chains.
+The number of carbon atoms in the monomer unit influences the polymer's properties, resulting in different properties among members of the polyethylene family.
 Through adjustments to the polymerization process, these chains can be made to branch, and the degree of branching determines the grade of PE that is produced.
-With LDPE, there is there is a high degree of branching, which means that the polymer has a less compact molecular structure leading to a lower density and greater flexibility.
+With LDPE, there is a high degree of branching, which means that the polymer has a less compact molecular structure leading to a lower density and greater flexibility.

 1. LDPE is a semi-crystalline polymer: